Benazepril/hydrochlorothiazide (By mouth)

 - Some foods and medicines can affect how benazepril/hydrochlorothiazide works.
 Tell your doctor if you are using any of the following:

-- Aliskiren, biperiden, cholestyramine, colestipol, cyclophosphamide, cyclosporine, digoxin, everolimus, lithium, methotrexate, sirolimus, temsirolimus
+- Aliskiren, biperiden, cholestyramine, colestipol, cyclophosphamide, cyclosporine, digoxin, everolimus, gold injection, lithium, methotrexate, sirolimus, temsirolimus

 - Another blood pressure medicine, including an angiotensin receptor blocker (ARB)